-Mitigation Title Midigation Tay Dhaos Implementation Reporting Implementation Donouting Dout Implementation Implementation Immed # and Immed Tank Measure Title Mitigation Text The Authority or its designee would report on compliance with permitting requirements.
+Mitigation Measure Title Mitigation Text Phase Implementation Action Reporting Schedule Implementation Party Reporting Party Implementation Text Implementation Mechanism Impact # and Impact Text The Authority or its designee would report on compliance with permitting requirements.
 The Authority, or its designee, would be responsible for the monitoring and tracking of the program, would prepare a memorandum of compliance, and would submit it to the appropriate regulatory agency.
-Phase Action Schedule Party Reporting Party Text Mechanism Impact # and Impact Text BIO-MM#53 Prepare a Compensatory Mitigation Plan (CMP) for Species and Species Habitat The Authority will prepare a Compensatory Mitigation Plan that sets out the compensatory mitigation that will be provided to offset permanent and temporary impacts to federal and State-listed species and their habitat, fish and wildlife resources regulated under Section 1600 et seq. of the Fish and Game Code, and certain other special-status species.
-The CMP will include the following: • A description of the species and habitat types for which compensatory mitigation is being provided. • A description of the methods used to identify and evaluate mitigation options.
-Mitigation options will include one or more of the following: • Purchase of mitigation credits from an agency-approved mitigation bank. • Protection of habitat through acquisition of fee-title or conservation easement and funding for long-term management of the habitat.
-Title to lands acquired in fee will be held by an entity approved in writing by the applicable regulatory agency.
-In circumstances where the Authority protects habitat through a conservation easement, the terms of the conservation easement will be subject to approval of the applicable regulatory agencies, and the conservation easement will explicable regulatory agencies as third party beneficiaries with a right of access to the easement areas. • Payment to an existing in-lieu fee program. • A summary of the estimated direct permanent and temporary impacts to species and species habitat. • A description of the process that will be used to confirm impacts.
-Actual impacts to species and habitat could differ from estimates.
-Should this occur, adjustments will be made to the compensatory mitigation that will be provided.
-Adjustments to impact estimates and compensatory mitigation that will be provided.
-Adjustments or impact estimates and compensatory mitigation will occur in the following circumstances: • Impacts to species (typically measured as habitat loss) are reduced or increased as a result of changes in project design, • Pre-construction site assessments indicate that habit Design/ final design/ mitigation Yearly or as established by regulatory compliance agencies Authority/ Contractor/ Project Biologist Authority/ Contractor/ Project Biologist Prepare CMP for temporary and permanent impacts on special-status species and their habitat Condition of design-build contract/condition of regulatory permits Impact BIO #1: Construction Impacts on Special-Status Plant Species Impact BIO #2: Construction Impacts on Special-Status Wildlife Species Impact BIO #3: Construction Impacts on Special-Status Plant Communities Impact BIO #7: Operational Impacts on Special-Status Plant Species Impact BIO #8: Operational Impacts on Special-Status Wildlife Species Impact BIO #9: Operation Impacts on Special-Status Plant Communities
+BIO-MM#53 Prepare a Compensatory Mitigation Plan (CMP) for Species and Species Habitat The Authority will prepare a Compensatory Mitigation Plan that sets out the compensatory mitigation that will be provided to offset permanent and temporary impacts to federal and State-listed species and their habitat, fish and Game Code, and certain other special-status species.
+The CMP will include the following: A description of the species and habitat types for which compensatory mitigation abeing provided.
+A description of the methods used to identify and evaluate mitigation options.
+Mitigation credits from an agency-approved mitigation bank.
+Purchase of mitigation credits from an agency-approved mitigation bank.
+Protection of habitat through acquisition of fee-title or conservation easement and funding for long-term management of the habitat.
+Title to lands acquired in fee will be transferred to CDFW and conservation easements will be held by an entity approved in writing by the applicable regulatory agency.
+In circumstances where the Authority protects habitat through a conservation easement, the terms of the conservation easement will be subject to approval of the applicable regulatory agencies, and the conservation easement areas.
+Payment to an existing in-lieu fee program.
+A summary of the estimated direct permanent and temporary impacts to species and species habitat.
+A description of the process that will be used to confirm impacts.
+Actual impacts to species and species habitat.
+A description of the process that will be made to the compensatory mitigation will occur in the following circumstances: Impacts to species (typically measured as habitat loss) are reduced or increased as a result of changes in project design, Pre-construction site assessments indicate that habitat features are absent (e.g., because of errors in land cover mapping or land cover conversion).
+The habitat is determined to be unoccupied based on negative species surveys, or Impacts initially categorized as permanent qualif Design/ final design/ mitigation Yearly or as established by regulatory compliance agencies Authority/ Contractor/ Project Biologist Authority/ Contractor/ Project Biologist Prepare CMP for temporary and permanent impacts on special-status species and their habitat Condition of design- build contract/ condition of regulatory permits Impact BIO #1: Construction Impacts on Special-Status Plant Species Impact BIO #2: Construction Impacts on Special-Status Wildlife Species Impact BIO #3: Construction Impacts on Special-Status Plant Communities Impact BIO #7: Operational Impacts on Special-Status Plant Species Impact BIO #8: Operation Impacts on Special-Status Plant Communities